 The birth weight

-However, According to the World Health Organization (WHO), the average weight of newborn babies is between 3,300 and 3,500 grams, and a weight between 2,800 and 4,200 grams is considered normal.
-According to a study by the WHO, the fluctuations in birth weight are entirely natural and can be attributed to the mother’s stage and her height and weight, among other things.
-The gender of the kid also plays a role, and habits such as smoking and frequent alcohol consumption during pregnancy can also influence the child’s development.
+However, According to the World Health Organization (WHO), the average weight of newborn babies is between 3,300 and 3,500 grams, and a weight between 2,800 and 4,200 grams is careful normal.
+According to a education by the WHO, the differences in birth weight are completely natural and can be attributed to the mother’s stage and her height and weight, between other things.

 The weight of babies and young children